 Neighbors and online commentators are outraged.
 How dare she just move into an unoccupied home for free while they dutifully pay their mortgages and taxes?
 Isn’t she just a scam artist playing the system to get something for nothing?

 I don’t know Michele Parker’s story, but I know the context.
 In the months before she moved into her Tinley Park home, the Chicago metro area had the highest foreclosure rate in the nation, 1 of every 300 homes.
-More than 10 million families have lost their homes to foreclosure since 2007.
+Four million families lost their homes to foreclosure between 2007-2010.
 The big banks played the system and crashed the economy, forcing people out of their homes and their jobs and their dreams.